 Because your earned bonus is part of your wages, it is important that they are paid in a timely manner.
 Your bonus should also appear on your pay statement and is subject to taxes.
 Just like commissions, bonuses are protected even if you are terminated.
 You are entitled to payment of your earned bonuses at the time you are fired, let go or quit your job.
 Employers are required to pay all unpaid wages including unpaid bonuses, within 72 hours of the employee's last day.

 When an employer withholds wages, it is best to use an employment lawyer, even if you are just going to take advantage of a free consultation.

 Our Wage & Hour Attorneys Can Assist You Today

 If your employer has illegally withheld commissions or bonuses from you or has violated your commission agreement, it would be in your best interest to speak with an experienced Los Angeles employment lawyer who can help you recover damages, including the unpaid commission and back pay you've earned, attorney's fees, court costs and liquidated damages, which can double the back pay.

-Please call Kingsley & Kingsley at (818) 239-7030 to schedule your free initial consultation to obtain more information about pursuing your legal rights.
+Please call Kingsley and Kingsley Employment Lawyers at (818) 990-8300 to schedule your free initial consultation to obtain more information about pursuing your legal rights.
 You can also contact us online to set up an appointment.